Danger Mouse & Jemini to finally release 2004 album 'Born Again'

 Today (August 3) Danger Mouse & Jemini have shared the upcoming album’s vibrant lead single, ‘Brooklyn Basquiat’.
 You can listen to it here:

-‘Born Again’ also includes the songs ‘Locked Up’, ‘Knuckle Sandwich II’, ‘Where You From’, ‘Dear Poppa’ and ‘World Music’ – check out the full tracklist below.
+‘Born Again’ will also include the songs ‘Locked Up’, ‘Knuckle Sandwich II’, ‘Where You From’, ‘Dear Poppa’ and ‘World Music’ – check out the full tracklist below.

 01. ‘All I’